The Health in Motion Concept

 Currently we have trained 24 Mobility educators across 6 communities within the area of Nkhata Bay in Northern Malawi.
 We initially targeted 306 homes whereby all prevention strategies were taught and implemented.
 These educators now continue to support not only their communities but those in the surrounding areas as they provide education and training within community groups, health clinics and one on one support.
 All our programs are done in partnership with the DHO (district health office) as well as supported by the community chiefs and traditional structures.

-To equip rural communities in sustaining physical movement for all while providing home care for chronic limitations through locally led initiatives and partnerships.
+Equipping rural communities in sustaining their physical movement by providing home care for chronic limitations and preventative injury methods (ergonomics) to daily activities.
+All this is accomplished through locally led initiatives and partnerships.

 Our values are summed up through a concept of C.A.R.E.